ardalis/ardalis-com-gatsby/src/pages/blog/clean-architecture-with-aspnet-core.md

 share: true
 ---

+I've been doing workshops showing teams how to properly architect ASP.NET Core applications using Clean Architecture for the last couple of years.
+The most recent one was a 4-day on site workshop I did a couple of weeks ago.
+This is just a quick recap of what we covered.

 Each team is different and has different needs, so the precise agenda varies to suit the needs of the team.

 Day One: